How to Calm a Racing Mind at 3am

 Why do I wake at 3am with anxiety?

 At night there are no distractions and a tired brain magnifies worry, so a nervous system still on alert surfaces it.
+Nothing has actually changed about your life, only your capacity to hold it.
 It is very common.

 Should I get up or stay in bed?

 If you are lying there battling, getting up briefly to do something dull in low light often helps more than forcing sleep.
+Keep the lights down and the screen away.
 The goal is to lower the alarm, not win the fight.

-Sometimes, but if it is persistent and wearing you down, it usually points to daytime overload that is worth addressing with support.
+Sometimes.
+But if it is persistent and wearing you down, it usually points to daytime overload or an unprocessed worry that is worth addressing with support, rather than something to wait out.

 Can counselling help night-time anxiety?